 I am a developmental psychologist with a general interest in studying psychosocial and health development in adulthood and old age from a lifespan perspective.
-Drawing from seminal notions of lifespan development and emerging methodologies for longitudinal analysis, my research agenda is centered on two intertwined research objectives.
+Drawing from seminal notions of lifespan development and emerging methodologies for longitudinal analysis, my research agenda is centered on three intertwined research objectives.

-1. Psychosocial factors that promote healthy aging
+2. Psychosocial factors that promote healthy aging

 My research examines the extent to which perceived control, defined as one's beliefs regarding their ability to attain desired outcomes, is associated with healthy aging.
 Outcomes of healthy aging that I focus on include cognition, disability, disease, and mortality.
 More recently, my colleagues and I have examined pathways that link perceived control to healthy aging, such as physical activity, biological health, and physical fitness.
 An additional focus has been on linking whether rates of change in perceived control, over and above, absolute levels are predictive of healthy aging outcomes.
 We have shown that more positive rates of change in perceived control over time are protective against mortality.
 By effectively showing that changes over time have meaningful implications for health, this research has the potential to open up avenues for intervention and identifying mechanisms linking psychosocial factors to health outcomes.